-Interview with Professor Davide Costanzo, ATLAS Computing Co-ordinator
+Interview: Davide Costanzo, ATLAS Computing Co-ordinator

-Tell us all about your new role
+Tell us all about your new role.

 Last October, I started as the Deputy Computing Coordinator for the ATLAS project, and I will take up the position of Computing Coordinator in October 2018.
 ATLAS is a fantastic collaboration of researchers who study proton interactions at the Large Hadron Collider at CERN, pushing the frontier of human knowledge of the “infinite small”.
 Our flagship discovery was the Higgs boson in 2012, but we have pushed the understanding of particle physics in a lot of other areas.